 Driving in the Netherlands

 There are pros and cons of driving a car in the Netherlands.
-Driving is relatively easy thanks to the Netherlands' good roads and clear signage, however, traffic congestion can be a problem, and hidden costs and arguably tedious procedures could be faced.
+Driving is relatively easy thanks to the Netherlands' good roads and clear signage, but traffic congestion can be a problem, and hidden costs and tedious procedures are further hindrances.

 Getting a car